From

 Adam

-Whittaker, (USA) –
+Anne Marie Whittaker, (USA) – 1st December 2010

 G'Day!

-Alexandria, VA USA (I'm just a few miles from Washington, DC).
+I'm writing from Alexandria, VA USA (I'm just a few

-much like to have the URL's for the records and God bless you for offering
+I would very much like to have the URL's for the

-this; it shall be my Christmas present for myself!
+records and God bless you for offering this; it shall be my Christmas present

-Marie Whittaker
+Whittaker

-Dan Hamill, (USA) – 27th/28th November 2010 - wrote:
+27th/28th November 2010 - wrote:

 Hi,

-"When We Were Very Young" and Dick Bentley's "Hans Christian
+listened to David Tomlinson's "When We Were Very Young" and Dick

-Anderson" when I was young.
-I have been looking to find these to play for
+Bentley's "Hans Christian Anderson" when I was young.
+I have been

-Would you please forward a link to
+you please forward a link to download these recordings.

 …

-Thank you very much.
-I listen to these
+you very much.
+I listen to these and I'm 6 again.

 Dan

-Reg Gillard, (Australia) – 22nd October 2010 -
+Gillard, (Australia) – 22nd October

 John,

-Thanks for
+Thanks for the feed.

-meeting of oldies tomorrow and we are reliving some of their earlier Years.
+reliving some of their earlier Years.

 Regards,